About Drexel's Dornsife School of Public Health

 The Dornsife School of Public Health at Drexel University was founded on the principle of health as a human right and the recognition of the importance of social justice as a means to achieve health for all.

-Dornsife is the #1 school of public health in Philadelphia and in the top 15% in the nation according to U.S. News & World Report's 2021 rankings of the nation’s best graduate schools.
+Drexel Dornsife is one of the top public health schools nationwide, ranking as the #1 school of public health in Philadelphia and tied for number #22 the nation, according to U.S. News & World Report's 2023 rankings of the best public health schools.
+The school is fully accredited by the Council on Education for Public Health (CEPH).

 Our mission is to provide education, conduct research, and partner with communities and organizations to improve the health of populations.

 Our story weaves together three public health challenges: urban health, health equity, and policy translation in a way that is inclusive and broad, that allows us to have focus but at the same time engages new ideas and new areas.
 Most importantly, we recognize the value of diversity (where we come from, who we are, what we know, what we do, our history) to all of our work, because this diversity is critical to our ability to develop, embrace new things, and achieve our goals.

-Dornsife SPH faculty, staff and students are committed to the following:
+Drexel Dornsife faculty, staff and students are committed to:

 - Health as a human right and the importance of social justice to health